-The community participation is primarily being facilitated through the involvement of local governing bodies like Gram Pradhan or Ward Parshad.
-The involvement through self-help groups, initiatives like Vidyanjali, and private sector corporate social responsibility is also facilitating participation to some extent.
-For enhancing the quality of education and overall school development, community participation and collaboration can be strengthened.
+The level of community participation varies across different stakeholder groups.
+The engagement is primarily being facilitated through the involvement of local governing bodies like Gram Pradhan.
+The involvement through initiatives like Vidyanjali remains to the halfway mark whereas Self-Help Groups and private sector corporate social responsibility is also facilitating some participation.
+Encouraging more structured collaboration across all these groups could further strengthen school-community linkages.